Director

 "There you are!
 I knew you'd take that selfish attitude," Ollie says.
 "Why, I'd go in a minute if it wasn't for my flat feet."

-Ollie's wish is on it's way to becoming true as he spots an Army recruitment officer marching right towards him.
+Ollie's wish happens to be marching towards them as he spots an Army recruitment officer heading right their way.
 Ollie tells Stan to act nonchalant just before he jumps up and runs away.

 We get a dose of their comedy seeing just how inept the two are as World War I soldiers in basic training and combat.

-During their time in the service, they become friends with a soldier named Eddie Smith.
+During their time in the service, they become friends with a fellow soldier named Eddie Smith (Don Dillaway).

-Smith has a visit from his little girl, and receives a "Dear John" letter from his wife who tells him she never loved him, and that he should not attempt to follow her.
+Smith has a visit from his little girl and her nanny, who hands him a "Dear John" letter from his wife who tells him she never loved him, and that he should not attempt to follow her.
 Ouch, lady!
 Smith has one major concern in mind.
-That is, what to do with his daughter.
+That is, what to do with his daughter, who's played by Jacquie Lyn.

 Sadly, Smith is killed in action, leaving his daughter an orphan.
-We don't know why the child isn't left with her mother.
+We don't know why the child isn't left with her mother despite her being a cold-hearted (expletive).

-They go from Mr. Smith to Mr. Smith looking for Eddie's father.
+They go from one Mr. Smith to another.
 And a lot happens in their search, including disrupting a wedding, running into an angry boxer, and just trying to care for a child while their search carries on.

-Stan and Ollie hastily do what they can to flee and find Eddie's parents fast.
+Stan and Ollie hastily do what they can to flee and locate Eddie's parents fast.

-The film is an original through and through, even among other L&H pictures.
-It deserves more attention because, as a comedy, it really goes outside the box of both L&H routines and comedy in general, especially for that period.
+The film is an original plot.
+At least it feels like such.
+It deserves more attention because, as a comedy, it really goes outside the box of both L&H routines and the comedy style of the era in general.

-I could easily see this story line turned into a modern picture, but if that happened, it would most likely be a botched mess.
+I could easily see this story line turned into a modern picture.
+The story is truly unique for a slapstick comedy.

 Despite their normal methods and standards of story telling, the boys fit into the plot very well.